1930 Picture of the Front Entrance

 Siege Gun on Front V

-Bastion A
+Bastion A Defending Boston’s Shores

 Rodman Gun Facing Thompson

-Up at the gun’s muzzle, you have a sweeping panoramic view from south to east: University of Massachusetts Boston, John F Kennedy Library, Blue Hills, Squantum, Thompson Island, the northern edge of Moon Island, and Spectacle Island.
+Up at the gun’s muzzle, you get a sweeping panoramic view from south to east: University of Massachusetts Boston, John F Kennedy Library, Blue Hills, Squantum, Thompson Island, the northern edge of Moon Island, and Spectacle Island.

 Flags on East walkway